cnorthwood/liveblogging/readme.txt

 == Description ==

-To see this plugin in use, it's probably easiest to watch [this screencast](http://www.pling.org.uk/static/livebloggingscreencast.swf)
+To see this plugin in use, it's probably easiest to watch [this screencast](http://www.pling.org.uk/static/Live_Blogging_for_WordPress_2.0.swf).
-(please note that the screencast is of an older version of the plugin - the admin UI has changed but the demonstrated functionality is still the same).

 Live Blogging is a plugin developed to support blogs that are doing live micro blogging of running events, such as major sport events or tech conferences.